apache/comdev-site/source/speakers/speakers.md

 ### Listing yourself in the Speakers DOAP file

-If you haven't already done so, check out the committers' directory from
+If you haven't already done so, check out the committers directory from
 svn:

     `svn co https://svn.apache.org/repos/private/committers/`